LuiseFreese/blog/teamsadvisor.md

 * which channels do we need?
 * which apps and services should we pin in our channels?
 * how many libraries do we need in SharePoint?
-And with which additional colunmns?
+And with which additional columns?
 * how about lists?
 * and buckets in Planner?
 * who should be a Teams Owner?